Logitech raises forecast after sales jump

-Computer accessories maker Logitech International SA raised its forecast for the year after reporting better-than-expected quarterly results, helped by sales of covers for keyboards it makes for Apple Inc's iPads.
+Computer accessories maker Logitech International SA (LOGN.S) (LOGI.O) raised its forecast for the year after reporting better-than-expected quarterly results, helped by sales of covers for keyboards it makes for Apple Inc's (AAPL.O) iPads.

 Logitech's shares rose as much as 15 percent on the Swiss Exchange on Thursday as the results and raised outlook forced short-sellers to unwind negative bets on the stock.